dtao/PhilosopherDeveloper/source/posts/2019-07-15-on-being-promoted.md

 My conclusion is very easy to say but I realize that it's not so easy to put into practice.
-It starts with understanding the inherent lack of fairness in a system where promotions are based on recognition, which is focused on the past, while hiring is primarily based on opportunity, which is focused on the future.
+It starts with understanding the inherent lack of fairness in a system where promotions are viewed as rewards, which are focused on the past, leaving a vacuum for hiring to fill as the primary means of giving opportunities, which are focused on the future.
 From there, the change I would like to see most organizations make is a shift towards providing more opportunity internally.
 Practically speaking what this means is more hiring at the bottom and promoting to the top.

 For example, if your team needs a technical leader (maybe that's called a Principal Developer in your organization), rather than hiring a Principal Developer externally, give one of the more senior members on the team a promotion and hire someone junior to backfill them.

-One of the most obvious reasons we don't do this is that it feels like taking a big risk, promoting someone based on opportunity rather than recognition.
+One of the most obvious reasons we don't do this is that it feels like taking a big risk, giving someone an opportunity when they haven't irrefutably proven themselves.
 What if they aren't up to the task[^up-to-the-task]?

-My position is that you're taking a big risk either way.
+The reality is that you're taking a big risk either way.
 Whether you're looking at someone external or someone internal who hasn't already been doing the job for a year or more, you can't know for sure how they'll perform in the role.
-At least the internal candidate has proven themselves capable in their _current_ role, and they've contributed to your organization for this long and want a chance to do more, which is more than you can say (yet) for the external candidate.
+At least the internal candidate has proven themselves capable in their _current_ role, and they've contributed to your organization for this long and want a chance to do more, which is more than you can say (yet) for someone external.

 [^senior-people]: The cynic in me recognizes that at some companies, this might actually be the evil master plan: out with the old, in with the new!